 In addition, we will briefly consider performance issues of the applications and give some experimental performance results.
-The performance measurements were carried out on the Amoeba-based Orca system described in the previous section using the broadcast runtime system.
+The performance measurements were carried out on the Amoeba-based Orca system described in the previous section using a slightly earlier version of the broadcast runtime system and full replication only.
 The hardware we use is a collection of MC68030s connected by a 10 Mb/sec Ethernet.

-The applications we will look at are: the Traveling Salesman Problem, the Arc Consistency Problem, computer chess, and Automatic Test Pattern Generation.
-Additional Orca applications are described in [2].
+The applications we will look at are: training neural networks, the arc consistency problem, computer chess, and automatic test pattern generation.
+Additional Orca applications are described in [3].

 4.1.
-The traveling salesman problem
+Training Neural Networks